PietroP17/Delivery-car-game/README.md

 - **Mac:** ~/Library/Application Support/Pietro Petti/Delivery car/leaderboard.json

 ## 📋 To Do
+- Clean the code
 - Add sound effects
 - Create multiple levels
-- Polish and improve UI and UX
+- Clean and improve UI and UX
 - Other ...

 ## 🧾 License